Caruncle (bird anatomy)

-A caruncle is defined as 'a small, fleshy excrescence that is a normal part of an animal's anatomy'.
-Within this definition, caruncles in birds include wattles (or dewlaps), combs, snoods, and earlobes.
+In birds, a caruncle is a small, fleshy excrescence (outgrowth) that is a normal part of the animal's anatomy.
+Caruncles include wattles (or dewlaps), combs, snoods, and earlobes.
 The term caruncle is derived from Latin caruncula, the diminutive of carō, "flesh".

 Taxonomy

 Caruncles are carnosities, often of bright colors such as red, blue, yellow or white.
 They can be present on the head, neck, throat, cheeks or around the eyes of some birds.
 They may be present as combs or crests and other structures near the beak, or, hanging from the throat or neck.
 Caruncles may be featherless, or, have small scattered feathers.
 In some species, they may form pendulous structures of erectile tissue, such as the snood of the domestic turkey.

 Caruncles are sometimes secondary sexual characteristics, having a more intense color or even a different color, developing as the male reaches sexual maturity.

 Function

 Caruncles are also ornamental elements used by males to attract females to breeding.
 Having large caruncles or colorful bright ones indicates high levels of testosterone, that they are well-fed birds able to elude other predators thus showing the good quality of their genes.
 It has been proposed that these organs are also associated with genes which encode resistance to disease.
 It is believed that for birds living in tropical regions, the caruncles also play a role in thermoregulation, making the blood cool faster when flowing through them.